Sign up for our email list by clicking the link at the bottom of this page!

 Other necessary equipment includes spare magazines or speed loaders and belt mounted carriers.
-In most cases at least one magazine will be included with the firearm when you bought it, but having at least five magazines is desirable to be sure to get you through the various stages in a match.
+In most cases at least one magazine will be included with the firearm when you bought it, but having at least three magazines is desirable to be sure to get you through the various stages in a match.
 Magazines should be available from the gun manufacturer or from a variety of after market sources.

 If it's your first match, and you don't have all those extra magazines, come anyway, chances are excellent that someone else has the equipment you need, and will allow you to borrow or share theirs for the match.
 Don't spend a bunch of money just to try the sport out!

 Either factory loaded or quality reloaded ammunition will work for these sports.

 Practical shooting is an exciting, fun, safe sport.
 Like any sport, though, it takes time and effort to become proficient.
 Don't be discouraged if you don't shoot as well as you would have liked at your first few matches.
 Ask lots of questions, practice, and you will improve quickly.

 Welcome aboard, we are excited to have you join our family!